Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

 Let us now deal with the second point, i.e. proving~\eqref{eq_proba_terme_pole_grtr_epsilon_is_minus_infty} for any $G$ and not just $G\equiv 1$.
 As $G$ may not have constant sign, one cannot directly use the bounds in the proof of Lemma~\ref{lemm_bijection_argument}.
 However, if $G$ is positive, it is not complicated to repeat the bijection argument of Lemma~\ref{lemm_bijection_argument} to obtain, for each $t\leq T$:

-where the second term comes from the fact that the point at which $G_t$ is evaluated depends on the position of the pole.
-Recall also that the summation on $x\in P$ such that $x+{\bf e}^\pm_x\in P$ is just a way of enumerating all places where two blocks can appear atop the pole. \\ For general $G\in\C$, the result then follows by applying~\eqref{eq_local_eq_pole_G_positive} to the positive and negative parts $G^+$ and $G^-$ of $G$, i.e. $G := G^+-G^-$ with $G^+,G^-\geq 0$. \end{proof}
+where the second term in the right-hand side comes from the fact that the point at which $G_t$ is evaluated depends on the position of the pole.
+Recall also that the summation on $x\in P$ such that $x+{\bf e}^\pm_x\in P$ is just a way of enumerating all positions where two blocks can appear atop the pole. \\ For general $G\in\C$, the result then follows by applying~\eqref{eq_local_eq_pole_G_positive} to the positive and negative parts $G^+$ and $G^-$ of $G$, i.e. $G := G^+-G^-$ with $G^+,G^-\geq 0$. \end{proof}